 Earth Day is the world’s largest civic observance.
-Like WaterFire, Earth Day brings people out in to their communities and reminds us to appreciate the place in which we live.
+Like WaterFire, Earth Day brings people out into their communities and reminds us to appreciate the place in which we live.

-On Earth Day, WaterFire and our season sponsor and neighbor IGT teamed up to get a kick start on spring cleaning in downtown.
+On Earth Day, WaterFire and our season sponsor and neighbor IGT teamed up to get a kick start on spring cleaning in downtown Providence.
 A group of IGT employees volunteered to clean up Waterplace and Memorial Parks lead by WaterFire’s Associate Volunteer Coordinator, Chantal Roche, the team beautified the parks prepping them for a great season.
 Thank you!!!

-On Saturday, as part of WaterFire’s 5th Annual Earth Day Clean Up, two great groups of volunteers joined WaterFire on the river and on Valley Street at the WaterFire Arts Center to continue the clean up efforts.
+On Saturday, as part of WaterFire’s 5th Annual Earth Day Clean Up, two great groups of volunteers joined WaterFire on the river and on Valley Street at the WaterFire Arts Center to continue the clean-up efforts.
 “The rivers are an essential part of Providence, and we want to leave them better than we found them,” explains Gary St. Laurent, Volunteer Coordinator at WaterFire Providence.
 The river crew impressively cleared debris from underneath the docks and along the river bottom from wood boats and volunteers in the shallow basin in waders!
-The Valley Street crew took to the neighborhood by picking up trash, painting over graffiti and clearing a ton of debris really taking steps towards the transformation of the WaterFire Arts Center.
+The Valley Street crew took to the neighborhood by picking up trash, painting over graffiti, and clearing a ton of debris really taking steps towards the transformation of the WaterFire Arts Center.
 Both groups nearly filled two 30 yard dumpsters with trash, tires, natural debris, and other found items like a car dashboard!

 Together with Mayor Jorge Elorza, the Partnership for Providence Parks, Serve RI and so many community groups and volunteers cleanups, tree plantings, and environmental education events took place at 30+ parks in neighborhoods across Providence.